lemma-osu/sklearn-raster/docs/pages/guide/raster_formats.md

 print(array.shape) # (3, 128, 128)
 ```

 Calling a method like `predict` with a Numpy array will return a Numpy array with the same shape `(band, y, x)`.
 The spatial dimensions will match the input raster, while the number of bands will match the target data used to fit the estimator.
-For example, given a wrapped single-output estimator:
+For example, given a single-output `FeatureArrayEstimator`:

 ```python
 pred: np.ndarray = wrapped_estimator.predict(array)